navigation

 What is the differentiation strategy?

 Unfortunately, just staying away from blue in your logo, when used by every other company in the industry, is not the end of your branding strategy.
 The differentiation strategy is something more complex.
 The company needs to make sure that everything it represents has value for customers.
-Starting with the function of the product, through employer branding, customer experience, and ending with the visual effects used in branding.
+Starting with the function of the product, through employer branding, customer experience and the visual effects used in branding.

 How to stand out in a competitive market?